Alex Troup

-Alexander Troup (4 May 1895 – 1951), known as Alex Troup and Alec Troup, was a Scottish footballer who played at both professional and international levels as a winger.
+Alexander Troup (4 May 1895 – 1951) was a Scottish footballer who played at both professional and international levels as a winger.

 Career

 Born in Forfar, Troup played club football in Scotland and England for Dundee and Everton.

-Troup made five appearances for the Scottish national team between 1920 and 1926.
+Troup made five appearances for the Scotland national team between 1920 and 1926.
 He also played for the Scottish League XI twice in 1921.